Brooks Robinson: Player profile

 Jim Murray of The Los Angeles Times wrote during Robinson's career that "In the future, Brooks Robinson will be the standard every third baseman will be measured by"; writing 40 years later, Wilson said "That statement has withstood the test of time."
 Casey Stengel and Home Run Baker, each of whom was involved in the game of baseball for over 50 years, both agreed that Robinson was the greatest third baseman they ever witnessed.
-Traynor, a great third baseman of the past to whom Robinson was often compared, said, "I once thought of giving him some tips, but dropped the idea.
+Harold 'Pie' Traynor, the Pittsburgh Pirates' hall of fame third baseman to whom Robinson was often compared, said, "I once thought of giving him some tips, but dropped the idea.
 He's just the best there is."
 Umpire Ed Hurley said, "He came down from a higher league."

 Robinson was very particular about his glove.
 He would try the gloves of different players and trade two of his own for theirs if he really wanted it.
 Once he found one he liked, he would take a year to prepare it.
 When he felt it was ready for game action, he would use it exclusively during games, using others for batting practice and infield workouts.
 He was also picky about his bat, though he would use different ones from game to game, sampling those of his teammates and even opposing players before he found one he wanted to utilize.